 International organizations are not publishing an international database on excess mortality

-Unlike statistics on confirmed COVID-19 deaths — for which several organizations such as the WHO, ECDC, and Johns Hopkins University are collating data for all countries — there is no single source of data on excess mortality.
-And no data source will have data for all countries, because excess mortality statistics will only be available for a minority of countries.
+Unlike statistics on confirmed COVID-19 deaths — for which several organizations such as the WHO, ECDC, and Johns Hopkins University have collated data for all countries — there is no single source of data on excess mortality.
+And no data source will have data for all countries because excess mortality statistics will only be available for a minority of countries.

 This is a major problem for policymakers, researchers, and the general public that have a need to understand the ongoing pandemic.

 Several media publications and regional data sources are publishing public databases